Your current deal is about to end or has already ended

-When applying for a mortgage, you will have most likely gone for one offering some kind of discount: a two-year fixed-rate or a three-year discounted variable-rate, for instance.
-Once that initial offer ends, you’ll be automatically put onto your lender’s standard variable rate (SVR), which will almost certainly come with a higher rate.
+When you first applied for a mortgage, you will probably have gone for one offering some kind of discount: a 2-year fixed rate or a 3-year discounted variable rate, for instance.
+Once that initial offer ends, you’ll be automatically put on to your lender’s standard variable rate (SVR), which will almost certainly come with a higher rate.

-Of course, you may want to remortgage even if your deal is not ending any time soon.
-If that is the case, check if there is an early repayment charge (ERC) and if it’s still worth your while switching to a cheaper deal.
+You may want to remortgage even if your deal is not ending any time soon.
+But check if there is an early repayment charge (ERC) and if it’s still worth your while switching to a loan with a lower rate.

 Remaining on an SVR mortgage could cost you thousands of pounds more than if you were to switch to a new deal when your introductory offer ends.
 With rates as they are, that’s even true if you consider set-up or arrangement fees, which can cost up to £2,000.